Joanna Wang: Career

 As she was raised in the United States, Wang was exposed to many pop music acts, including The Beatles, Queen, and Oingo Boingo.
 Among her major influences are Danny Elfman, Yoeko Kurahashi, Paul McCartney, and video game music, most notably those from the Castlevania, Zelda, and Mario series.
 She has stated in her YouTube videos and in interviews that she dislikes her debut and rejects it as her own work.

 Wang is a left-handed guitarist.

 She has performed some of her own work and has covered various popular songs in English and in Chinese on Taiwanese television programs.

-Starting in 2013, Joanna began occasionally performing with a band under the name Alferd Packer & The Weird Uncles.
+Starting in 2013, Wang began occasionally performing with a band under the name Alferd Packer & The Weird Uncles.

-In March 2016, Joanna performed in a production of the musical Turn Left, Turn Right, based on the illustrated book of the same name, sometimes known as A Chance of Sunshine in English.
+In March 2016, Wang performed in a production of the musical Turn Left, Turn Right, based on the illustrated book of the same name, sometimes known as A Chance of Sunshine in English.

-Wang's rendition of Pure Imagination from her album Midnight Cinema was used for the Samsung Galaxy Fold product unveiling advertisement in February 2019.
+Wang's rendition of "Pure Imagination" from her album Midnight Cinema was used for the Samsung Galaxy Fold product unveiling advertisement in February 2019.

+Wang released her twelfth album, Hotel La Rut, in 2024, a concept album inspired by the Kids In The Hall sketch of the same name.